intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 ### Root Cause Analysis

-We referenced the MSDN docs to see how those classes are used and found that they were all related to the Crawl Scope Manager.
+We referenced the MSDN to see how those classes are used and found that they were all related to the Crawl Scope Manager.
 And we could check the method information of this class.

-And the MSDN docs said[^3]:
+And the MSDN said[^3]:

 > The Crawl Scope Manager (CSM) is a set of APIs that lets you add, remove, and enumerate search roots and scope rules for the Windows Search indexer.
 When you want the indexer to begin crawling a new container, you can use the CSM to set the search root(s) and scope rules for paths within the search root(s).
 For example, if you install a new protocol handler, you can create a search root and add one or more inclusion rules; then the indexer can start a crawl for the initial indexing.
 The CSM offers the following interfaces to help you do this programmatically.